All Episodes

 All of that's all true.

-But then he changed and separated himself from separated himself from the nation of Islam and started speaking out on his own.
+But then he changed and separated himself from the nation of Islam and started speaking out on his own.

-Anyway, here to win more on this is Joe Concha.
+Anyway, here to weigh in more on this is Joe Concha.

-He's with the Hill, and he's probably the only honest media reporter in the country, and as much as he is not obsessed with, you know, following the rabbit that the Greyhounds are following around the track.
+He's with The Hill, and he's probably the only honest media reporter in the country in as much as he is not obsessed with following the rabbit that the Greyhounds are following around the track.

 How are you?